 Green Highways Policy – 2015

-- The aim of the policy is to promote greening of highway corridors with the participation of the community, farmers, private sector, NGOs, and government institutions.
+- The policy aims to promote greening of highway corridors with the participation of the community, farmers, private sector, NGOs, and government institutions.

 - Every planted tree will be counted and auditing will be done.